Millionaires Express: Plot

 Ching places dynamite at the railway station, but is caught by Tsao; they fight, knocking Tsao out.
 As the train travels through the country, passenger Han uses the roof to sneak back and forth between his wife and his mistress.
 Jook Bo's criminals try to board the train, using magnets, a lasso, and a cart.
 When the train reaches the station, Ching blows the dynamite, derailing the train.

 As Ching had planned, the passengers spend time in his home town awaiting the train's repair.
 In the hotel, the criminals seeking the map attempt to occupy the room housing Han's mistress, in order to spy on the three Japanese in the room next door.
 The criminals don't know the language, and are forced to hide when the train captain and his mistress enter the room.
 Han enters the room via the hotel roof, inadvertently scaring the train captain's mistress.
 The commotion alerts his wife, who accuses him of cheating.
 To explain the situation, Han claims that he is actually an agent spying on the Japanese, which prompts the criminals to emerge from hiding and share the same excuse.

-Fook Loi returns from Russia and uses Tsao to capture Ching and put him into jail.
+Fook Loi returns from the Soviet Union and uses Tsao to capture Ching and put him into jail.
 At night, Siu-hon and her group of ladies free Ching.
 An army of bandits arrives on horseback, storming the town and capturing the Japanese and other passengers.

 Ching returns to town and frees Fook, Tsao, Siu-hon and her women, and Jook Bo and his criminals from jail.
 Ching and Fook attack the bandits with a multiple-barrel firearm, while their allies free the Japanese and the other train passengers.
 A huge fight breaks out, until the bandits are dealt with and Ching and Tsao finally take back the map from the Japanese.